Introduction to Christianity by Joseph Ratzinger

 • Christianity is not finally fellowship, but adoration

-• J. Daniélou: "Between the heathen world and the threefold God there is only one link, and that is the Cross of Christ...This stretching out of Christ, symbolized by the four directions of the Cross, is the mysterious expression of our own dismemberment and makes us like him."
+• Jean Daniélou: "Between the heathen world and the threefold God there is only one link, and that is the Cross of Christ...This stretching out of Christ, symbolized by the four directions of the Cross, is the mysterious expression of our own dismemberment and makes us like him."
 (290)

 • → love is this being torn apart